CharanCyberFront/CharanCyberFront/README.md

 ### [Cyber Security Engineering Undergraduate](https://www.linkedin.com/in/sri-charan-gurramkonda/)

 ## 🚀 About Me
-I’m a senior at Iowa State University, pursuing a degree in **Cyber Security Engineering** and immersing myself in a semester of exciting projects and challenges.
-Passionate about **Blue Teaming** and **Digital Forensics and Incident Response (DFIR)**, I am honing my skills in offensive security with the goal of transitioning into a penetration testing role in the future.
-By combining academic knowledge with hands-on experience, I strive to craft creative and secure solutions.
+I recently graduated from Iowa State University with a degree in Cyber Security Engineering, having completed a journey filled with exciting projects and challenges.
+Passionate about Blue Teaming and Digital Forensics and Incident Response (DFIR), I am honing my security skills with the goal of transitioning into a penetration testing role.
+By combining academic knowledge with hands-on experience, I strive to craft innovative and secure solutions.
 Join me on my journey as I tackle tech challenges, one commit at a time.

+---

 ## 👨‍💻 Technical Projects